christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 # 📸 Evidence Summary

-The original Phase 4 screenshot files are reused in this reorganized documentation.
+The original Phase 4 screenshots are reused in this reorganized documentation.

 | # | Evidence | Existing Screenshot |
 |---|---|---|